 Messages other than emergencies cannot be delivered to students while they are in class.
-Instead, messages will be delivered to teachers at appropriate times (Upper School students may use their cell phones during these times).
+Instead, messages will be delivered to teachers at appropriate times.
+(Upper School students may use their cell phones during lunch and passing periods.)
 Please make daily arrangements with your student before school whenever possible.